edgelesssys/ego/README.md

 ## Install

-### Install the Snap
+### Install the snap
-The easiest way to install EGo is via the Snap:
+The easiest way to install EGo is via the snap:
 ```sh
 sudo snap install ego-dev --classic
 ```